 Adobe’s Julieanne Kost: Should You Use Lightroom or Bridge?

-Don’t miss this unique opportunity to quickly grab the full working version of new Bridge CC legally from Adobe at no cost, while it lasts!
+This policy could change at any time, so don’t miss this unusual opportunity to quickly grab the full working version of new Bridge 2020 legally from Adobe at no cost:

 - What are the differences between Adobe CC vs. CS6?